datasciencecampus/rail_reporter/README.md

 ```

 The Arguments:
-* `<zip_file_name>` is the name of the ATOC zip file to work on (include.zip file extension).
+* `<zip_file_name>` is the name of the ATCO.CIF zip file to work on (include.zip file extension).
 * `<data_directory>` is the directory containing that file.
 * `<output_directory>` is the directory to save results to.

 Two optional parameters:
-* `--dump_date`, which is a string in DDMMYYYY format format corresponding to the day in which the ATOC zip file was "dumped".
+* `--dump_date`, which is a string in DDMMYYYY format format corresponding to the day in which the ATCO.CIF zip file was "dumped".
 If this is not provided,
-the default assumption is the ATOC zip file was "dumped" on the current day of the run call.
+the default assumption is the ATCO.CIF zip file was "dumped" on the current day of the run call.
 * `--start_date`, which is a string in DDMMYYY format corresponding to the day from which the timetable will be built.
 Default is the current date.
 * `--no_days`, the number of days including start date for which to create results running in to the future.